What are the key deadlines I need to be aware of?

 Why is the fee higher this year?

 The Fair Trade Holiday Festival has been organized by dedicated volunteers for the past two decades.
-With expansion and increased competition with other holiday craft fairs, the committee decided it is time to create a paid position, the soul focus of which would be organizing the Fair Trade Holiday Festival.
-The increase in fees will go towards a fund to make this position available in future years.
-For now the festival is still run by a committee of volunteers.
+With expansion and increased competition with other holiday craft fairs, the committee has created a paid position, the soul focus of which would be organizing the Fair Trade Holiday Festival.
+The increase in fees currently go towards a fund to make this position available this year and in future years.
+The position has been filled.

 Why is FTHF starting earlier in the day this year?